 To do well in this course you should have completed microeconomics and econometrics (A-C) courses.
 It would be helpful if you have already taken Labor Economics 250A or its predecessor 236B, because there we covered many of the empirical methods that we will use in this course.
-If you are unsure please consult the 250A course syllabus at http://weber.ucsd.edu/~jbetts/250A%202004.html and discuss with either of us if there are holes in your knowledge of the relevant empirical methods.
+If you are unsure please consult one of the past 250A course syllabi, at http://weber.ucsd.edu/~jbetts/250A%202004.html and discuss with either of us if there are holes in your knowledge of the relevant empirical methods.

-You are required to write your own term paper, on a subject in labor economics of your choosing.
+You are required to write your own original term paper, on a subject in labor economics of your choosing.
 There will also be a final exam.
 You are also expected to attend and participate actively in all classes.